S-Brand5136/CHCEK-POINT/README.md

 #### Databse Set up <a name='database'></a>

 4. Within the express-back-end directory theres a .env.example file that can be found.
-It details the .env you should follow when setting up the database
+It details the .env you should follow when setting up the database.
+Including an example username and password.
+These values can be kept, but if they're not make sure you update them when copying them over into the main .env file.
    [.env.example](https://github.com/S-Brand5136/CHECK-POINT/blob/master/express-back-end/.env.example)

    - After the .env file has been set up and all dependencies installed, create a new postgresql database.
 This will match what you input in the .env file.